 Following a creative review that commenced late last year, AA Insurance has parted ways with Special Group and appointed DDB as its new creative agency.
-But it isn't all bad news for Special Group, with the agency picking up the cross-Tasman Bell Tea account.
+But it isn’t all bad news for Special Group, with the agency picking up the cross-Tasman Bell Tea and Coffee Company account.

 ANZ, Countdown, Briscoes and Yellow have gone public about withdrawing advertising from RadioLive after an interview by the station’s hosts Willie Jackson and John Tamihere with a caller ‘Amy’ who said she was friends with an alleged victim of the Roastbusters gang.